xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 Purpose:

 - teach why a case belongs to one family instead of a neighboring family
-- teach the core knife-cuts of the atlas
+- teach the core knife-cuts of the Atlas
 - reduce confusion in high-pressure routing zones

 ### Layer C · Repair Case Pack